T20X/notes/C++MemoryModelObjects.md

       You access it as float and after that as double for example.
 But that is not allowed.
 That is a strict aliasing violation.
 You may only access the objects through a typed pointer if an object of that type is currently alive at this address.
 And to make sure that things are alive, you need to construct them (even if the constructor is no-op)

-      A null pointer constant is an integer literal ([lex.icon]) with value zero or a prvalue of type std​::​nullptr_t.
-A null pointer constant can be converted to a pointer type; the result is the null pointer value of that type ([basic.compound]) and is distinguishable from every other value of object pointer or function pointer type.
-Such a conversion is called a null pointer conversion.
-Two null pointer values of the same type shall compare equal.
-The conversion of a null pointer constant to a pointer to cv-qualified type is a single conversion, and not the sequence of a pointer conversion followed by a qualification conversion ([conv.qual]).
-A null pointer constant of integral type can be converted to a prvalue of type std​::​nullptr_t.
-      [Note 1: The resulting prvalue is not a null pointer value. — end note] 2
-      #
-      <----- IMPORTANT, this how static_cast works from T* to void* which basiscally does not change the pointer value ---->>>>>
-      A prvalue of type “pointer to cv T”, where T is an object type, can be converted to a prvalue of type “pointer to cv void”.
-The pointer value ([basic.compound]) is unchanged by this conversion.
-      3
-      #
       A prvalue of type “pointer to cv D”, where D is a complete class type, can be converted to a prvalue of type “pointer to cv B”, where B is a base class ([class.derived]) of D. If B is an inaccessible ([class.access]) or ambiguous ([class.member.lookup]) base class of D, a program that necessitates this conversion is ill-formed.
 The result of the conversion is a pointer to the base class subobject of the derived class object.
-The null pointer value is converted to the null pointer value of the destination type. at, i may no longer use the int pointer to access the int (because there is no int ali
+The null pointer value is converted to the null pointer value of the destination type.

 ---------------------